 4. AI and Automation Driving Smarter Expense Management

-AI and automation are helping teams transform expense management from a manual, time-consuming process into a faster, more strategic function.
+AI and agentic AI are helping teams transform expense management from a manual, time-consuming process into a faster, automated, and more strategic function.
 Tasks such as receipt processing, expense categorization, and policy compliance checks can now happen automatically—reducing human errors and giving employees more time to focus on higher-value work.

-Intelligent workflow automation can accelerate approvals by routing submissions to the correct approvers based on historical patterns.
-AI-based tools can predict expense categories using vendor data and automatically detect missing information or compliance discrepancies, potentially eliminating much of the back-and-forth between employees and finance.
+AI agents can automate workflows by routing submissions to the correct approvers based on historical patterns while pulling in additional context as needed.
+In addition, AI-based tools can predict expense categories using vendor data and automatically detect missing information or compliance discrepancies, potentially eliminating much of the back-and-forth between employees and finance.

 Beyond operational improvements, AI can also support cost optimization by analyzing companywide spending patterns.
-It can recommend preferred vendors, surface opportunities for volume-based discounts, and identify standardized pricing to help teams save money while complying with company policies.
+Through real-time analysis across numerous integrated sources, an AI agent can recommend preferred vendors, surface opportunities for volume-based discounts, and identify standardized pricing to help teams save money while complying with company policies.

 5. Leveraging Predictive Analytics for Smarter Expense Decisions